emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 - These interfaces/implementation classes seem to accomplish the needed testing tasks, but have no forethought for the actual Santorini game.

 - Method signatures and purpose statements are inaccurate or incomplete.
+- NO UNIT TESTS

 Solution:
-- Fix literally every interface
+- Fix every interface we need to use

 They've woken the psychopaths in us